The Best Beetroot Brownies

 The How To

-Sift all of the dry ingredients into a large bowl and whisk them together.
-Once the beets are done, puree them in a food processor until they are fairly smooth and no lumps of beet remain.
+- Sift all of the dry ingredients into a large bowl and whisk them together.
+Once the beets are done, puree them in a food processor until they are fairly smooth and no lumps remain.
 Combine the beet puree with the other wet ingredients in a small bowl.